Monster0506/dotfiles/README.md

 those settings.

-I use [ranger](https://ranger.github.io/) as a file manager, and there is also a ranger config file there with some pretty basic configurations
+I use [ranger](https://ranger.github.io/) as a file manager, and there is also a ranger config file with some pretty basic configurations

-### ViM Plugins
+### ViM/Neovim Plugins

 ## Telescope Plugins